-After Zifu’s powerful brother and nephew all departed, many people tried to set the crown prince up.
+After Zifu’s powerful brother Wei Qing and nephew Huo Qubing all departed, many people tried to frame up the crown prince.

-These people didn’t want the crown prince to ascend the throne, because they wanted to support other princes whom they were related to become the next emperor.
+These people didn’t want Liu Ju to ascend the throne, because they planned to support other princes whom they were related to become the next emperor.

-Once, a witch told Emperor Wudi that the reason his was sick was that the capital city was currently cursed by someone; so the emperor moved out of the capital and asked him to “find out” who did this.
+Once, a witch told Emperor Wudi that the reason for his sickness was that the capital city had been cursed by someone; so the emperor moved out of the capital and asked him to “find out” who did this.

-After having carefully “searched” the entire royal palace, including the queen Zifu’s house, this evil person led other witches soon “found” that the crown prince Ju was using the witchcraft to “curse” the Emperor Wudi.
+After having carefully “searched” the entire royal palace, including the queen Wei Zifu’s house, this evil person led other witches soon “found” that the crown prince Liu Ju was using the witchcraft to “curse” Emperor Wudi.

-Then they reported Emperor Wudi the “crime” that Ju committed, in the meanwhile, trying to assassinate him and fake it as the suicide of fear.
+Then, they reported Emperor Wudi the “crime” that Liu Ju committed, in the meanwhile, trying to assassinate him and fake it as the suicide of fear.

-At that time, Ju didn’t have time and opportunity to clear himself to his father, who was far away from the capital city Changan at that time.
+At that time, Liu Ju didn’t have time and opportunity to defend himself in front of his father, who was living far away from the capital city Changan at that time.
 Soon, he was misled that his over 70 years old father had already departed.

-In addition, many people from Wei Zifu’s clan were already murdered by these evildoers, under the name of "accomplice cursers”, including her two daughters, the oldest son of her brother general Wei Qing, her sister’s family, and so on.
+Besides, many people from Wei Zifu’s clan were already murdered by these evildoers, under the name of "accomplice cursers”, including her two daughters, the oldest son of her brother general Wei Qing, her sister’s family, and so on.

 Counterattack in Desperate Situation

-Then Wei Zifu used her queen’s power to open the arsenal for her son, but Ju and Zifu only had less than a thousand guards.
+Under that circumstance, Wei Zifu used her queen’s power to open the arsenal for her son, but she and Liu Ju only had less than a thousand guards.

-So, Ju armed tens of thousands of civilians living in the capital city to fight, using the weapons of the arsenal; those witches were killed and burnt to death.
+So, Liu Ju armed tens of thousands of civilians living in the capital city to fight, using the weapons of the arsenal; those witches were killed and burnt to death.

-Consequently, this battle turned to be a big tragedy in the history of China, which had lasted for five days and took away large numbers of people's lives.
+Consequently, this battle turned out to be a big tragedy, which had lasted for five days and took away large numbers of people's lives.

-The crown prince Liu Ju failed and escaped out of the capital city.
+The crown prince Liu Ju failed and escaped out of Changan.

-Queen Wei Zifu committed suicide when her husband sent people to take her queen’s seal away, though the emperor didn’t say anything to banish her or ask her to move out of the queen’s palace.
+Queen Wei Zifu committed suicide after her queen’s seal was taken away, though the emperor didn’t command to banish her, nor ask her to move out of the queen’s palace.

-Her son, the former crown prince Liu Ju, committed suicide later as well, under the same reason as his mother, to show their faithfulness and refuse to be humiliated.
+Her son, the former crown prince Liu Ju, committed suicide later as well, under the same reason as his mother, to show their faithfulness, and refuse to be humiliated.
 Liu Ju’s wife and concubines and all kids were murdered; his grandson, a newborn baby, was thrown into prison.

-Zifu and her son's names were cleared by her husband years later, after Emperor Wudi published the first famous article of self criticism as an monarch in the history of China.
+Their names were cleansed after Emperor Wudi published the first Edict of Introspection as a monarch in the history of China in two years later.

-Those who had involved in framing up the crown prince were all sentenced to death by her husband; tens of thousands of lives were taken on this trial.
+Those who had involved in framing up the crown prince were all sentenced to death by Emperor Wudi; tens of thousands of lives were taken on this trial.

 Emperor Wudi then built a palace to memorize their son Liu Ju, wishing his soul could forgive him and visit there sometimes.

-She was modest, decent, kind and cautious, who was always highly praised in the official records of the history of China.
-In addition, she had never abused her power, or took advantage of her strong clan.
+She was modest, decent, kind, and cautious, who has been highly praised in the official records of the history of China.
+Besides, she had never abused her power, nor took advantage of her strong clan.

-Her legendary life was clearly documented in history with no mysteries or unsolved puzzles, just like herself, bright and magnanimous.
+Her legendary life was documented in history, with no mysteries or unsolved puzzles; just like herself, bright and magnanimous.